 - Unlike business profits, passive income (such as rents, dividends, royalties, and other passive income) is taxed on a current basis in Canada.
 Even if this income is earned in a foreign corporation.

 - Beware of Canada’s Foreign affiliate rules, foreign asset reporting, and transfer pricing rules when structuring corporate entities and cross-border transactions.

 - Foreign employment income is reported and taxed in Canada as well with relief provided by FTCs.

 Quite a few people were confused about bringing funds from Ukraine to Canada.

 Yes, you can bring as many funds as you want to Canada, through whatever channel, this is not taxed in Canada.
 The income you earned before coming to Canada is not taxed in Canada.
-(Beware of the phyisical cash limitations while moving across borders, please check with customs).
+(Beware of the physical cash limitations while moving across borders, please check with customs).

 While we are going to update this post again based on the feedback provided in the comments section below, please do not rely on this post as a sole source of information.
-Leave the comments if you have some questions, we try our best to join the discussion.
+Leave comments if you have some questions, we try our best to join the discussion.
 Please do not discuss your specific tax situation using the comments section as we provide the response to questions/comments of generic nature only.
 Specific tax situations are discussed through formal tax planning requests only.